-How men define themselves as men and the gendered roles they play in their families and communities can be a source of stress.
-Role strain is a theoretical framework that describes how social norms and cultural expectations regarding gender-typed behavior and fulfillment of male gender role expectations can function as stressors for men and men's personal and social coping strategies (Bowman, 1989, 2006; Levant & Pollack, 2003).
+How men define themselves as men and the gendered roles they play in their families and communities can be a source of stress, Role strain is a theoretical framework that describes how social norms and cultural expectations regarding gender-typed behavior and fulfillment of male gender role expectations can function as stressors for men and men's personal and social coping strategies (Bowman, 1989, 2006; Levant & Pollack, 2003).
 Theories of role strain suggest that there may be systematic, social causes of stress and psychological and physiological aspects of strain that vary by race, socially-meaningful characteristics, and social determinants of health (Griffith et al., 2013; Griffith, Gunter, et al., 2011).

 African American men often face significant challenges in seeking to fulfill the role of economic provider for their families.
 At every level of education, African American men earn less than white men (Isaacs, Sawhill, & Haskins, 2007).
 Middleclass African Americans have markedly lower levels of wealth than middle-class whites and are less likely to be able to translate similar levels of income into desirable housing and neighborhood conditions (Williams, 2003).
 Given the challenges African American men face in achieving economic success, those who define their worth as men by this success or conflate it with manhood may face considerable stress (Griffith, 2015; Neal, 2005).
-Because manhood, historically, has been conflated with economic success is to gendered stressors in men's lives (Connell, 1995; Summers, 2004).
+Because manhood, historically, has been conflated with economic success in most industrialized nations, it is critical to recognize how central economic success is to gendered stressors in men's lives (Connell, 1995; Summers, 2004).